Judge rules against Christian college in lawsuit claiming Biden rule would 'place males in girls' dorms'

 "If you have a male who identifies as female, that student must be allowed to access female dormitories" and bathrooms, Bangert explained.

 If the school does not comply, it could face hefty fines of up to six figures.
+The White House did not immediately respond to an inquiry from Fox News.

 The school does not charge tuition.
 All students are required to work while in school to pay for their education, and admissions are based on a target of having 90% of students qualify for financial aid.